 To sum it all up, a combined approach of lean six sigma helps in improving process efficiency, resource optimization, customer satisfaction, cost-cutting, and profits.

 Lean aims at waste reduction, while six sigma aims at reduction of process variation.
-Nevertheless, both the approaches blend to realize the full potential of process improvements.
+Nevertheless, both the approaches blend to realize the full potential of process improvement.